zzantozz/bash-mutex-server/README.md

 Finally, you have to configure the client with the work you want it to do *and* how to know when the work is finished.
 For my use case, I couldn't just run a simple command and wait for it to finish.
 The "finished" condition is separate from the command to run.

 - `ACTION`: the action to take when the client gets the lock.
 This is any valid command.
-The client runs `eval "$action" &` to start it, putting it in the background.
+The client runs `eval "$action"` to start it.
 Default: `true`

 - `FINISHED_TEST`: a command to test if the action has finished so the client can release the lock.
 This is also any valid command, which is run as `eval "$finished_test"`.
 The action is considered finished when this command exits with status code 0.
 Default: `true`

 - `SLEEP_BETWEEN_FINISH_TESTS`: time, in seconds, to wait between finish tests.
-The first test runs immediately after starting the action in the background.
+The first test runs immediately after the action completes.
 Then the client waits in a loop for the "finished test" to exit with status code 0.
 This is how long it waits between tests.
 Default: 10

 ## FAQs